kandluis/flikz/README.md

 - [x] Add a placeholder image for slow requests.
 - [x] Change theme to black.
 - [x] Respond intelligently if image is already cached.
 - [x] Autosize content and animate scroll window.
+- [x] Link to YouTube Trailer for the film is now displayed.

 ## Video Walkthrough